Timothy Eaton Memorial Church: History

 The Methodist Social Union of Toronto approached members of the Eaton family for their support in the creation of a church in the area.
 As a memorial to her husband, Timothy Eaton, Margaret Wilson Eaton and her son, John Craig Eaton, donated the land for the church and financed the construction of the original structures.

 The Sunday School building was completed in 1911 and used for worship services until the sanctuary opened.
 The design work for the church building was done by the architectural firm of Wickson & Gregg.
 Construction was completed in 1915.

 One of the church's best-known features is a 1915 stained glass reproduction of The Light of the World by English Pre-Raphaelite painter Holman Hunt; it was dedicated in memory of Timothy Eaton.
 After the death of Sir John Craig Eaton, additional memorial windows were added.
 The majority of the stained glass in the church was created by the Robert McCausland Company of Toronto.
+T. J. Crawford was organist at the church from 1933 until 1946.

 Famed Air Force ace Billy Bishop was married in the church, and his funeral was held there four decades later.
 The property has been listed in the City of Toronto Heritage Property Inventory since January 2008.